tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 ## Provisioning Examples

 - Many industrial protocols assume that PSKs are distributed and assigned manually via one of the following
-approaches: typing the PSK into the devices, or via web server masks (using a Trust On First Use (TOFU) approach with a device completely unprotected before the first login did take place).
+approaches: typing the PSK into the devices, or using a Trust On First Use (TOFU) approach with a device completely unprotected before the first login did take place.
 Many devices have very limited UI.
 For example, they may only have a numeric keypad or even less number of buttons.
 When the TOFU approach is not suitable, entering the key would require typing it on a constrained UI.

 - Some devices provision PSKs via an out-of-band, cloud-based syncing protocol.